Inquiry Into Historic Abuse In Shropshire Finds More Than 1000 Girls Abused

 “Agencies, including councils and police forces, have a duty to support and care for vulnerable members of their communities.
 It’s incredibly shocking to see how didn’t happen in Telford for a number of years.

 “It’s clear that lessons have to be learned from these truly appalling problems.

 “We applaud the bravery and determination of survivors in highlighting what’s happened, as through our work we have seen how difficult it can be for people to share their experiences.

 “While nothing can ever make up for what they’ve been through it’s vital that all of those involved in Telford are able to access the specialist support which will help them take at least some steps towards coming to terms with the ordeals they have endured.”
-Tom Fletcher - Senior Associate
+Tom Fletcher - Partner

 Telford child sexual exploitation inquiry

 The inquiry was set up by Tow Crowther QC after the Sunday Mirror revealed gangs had been abusing girls in Telford since the 1980s.